s4ayub/pytorch/docs/cpp/source/notes/tensor_cuda_stream.rst

   // This example shows how to acquire and set CUDA stream on two devices.

-  // acquire new CUDA streams from CUDA stream pool on device 0 and device 1 at::cuda::CUDAStream myStream0 = at::cuda::getStreamFromPool(false, 0);
+  // acquire new CUDA streams from CUDA stream pool on device 0 and device 1 at::cuda::CUDAStream myStream0 = at::cuda::getStreamFromPool(0, 0);
-  at::cuda::CUDAStream myStream1 = at::cuda::getStreamFromPool(false, 1);
+  at::cuda::CUDAStream myStream1 = at::cuda::getStreamFromPool(0, 1);

   // set current CUDA stream to `myStream0` on device 0 at::cuda::setCurrentCUDAStream(myStream0);